lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

 - Outputs: Pixel_Byte
 <br>This ROM holds the pixel data for 64 unique 8x8 tiles.
 The data is sorted sequentially, with each pixel taking up 4-bits of data to represent a 4-bit index of Palette Map.
 Each tile takes up 32-bytes of data ([8 * 8 * 4] / 8).
 Since each pixel is 4-bits, each byte stores the data for 2 pixels.
 It is simple to address each pixel and each line using bit-manipulation by understanding what each bit in the Tile ROM Address corresponds to.
 Bits 1-0 correspond to the Pixel Byte for each line.
 Bits 4-2 correspond to which each line of a Tile.
 And bits 11 - 5 correspond to a unique tile.
 This unit does not split the pixel byte, but simply outputs the selected byte.

+##### Sprite ROM
+- Size: 512 bytes
+- Writable: No
+- Inputs: X_Pix_Sel, Y_Pix_Sel, SpriteSel
+- Outputs: Pixel_Byte
+<br>This ROM holds the pixel data for 16 unique 8x8 sprites.
+It behaves and is architected exactly the same as the above Tile ROM.

 ##### Object Attribute Memory (OAM)
 - Size: 16 bytes
 - Writable: Yes